Chapter 1 - Standard Infection Control Precautions (SICPs)

 Footwear must be:

-- non-slip, clean and well maintained, and support and cover the entire foot to avoid contamination with blood or other body fluids or potential injury from sharps; and
+- non-slip, impervious, clean and well maintained, and support and cover the entire foot to avoid contamination with blood or other body fluids or potential injury from sharps

 Headwear must be:

-- changed/disposed of between clinical procedures/tasks or if contaminated with blood and/or body fluids.
+- changed/disposed of at the end of a single clinical procedure/task or at the end of a theatre session (for sessional use): immediately if contaminated with blood and/or body fluids

 Further information can be found in the headwear literature review